-Start at Four Firs

-Some gentle sloping sections and steps 3km (approx 90min) with optional loop +1km (+30mins)
+Start at Four Firs car park Follows rough tracks, some sloping sections and steps.
+3km (approx 90min) with optional loop +1km (+30mins)

-Four Firs is a popular place to start exploring the heaths, just of the B3179 and B3180.
+Four Firs is a popular place to start exploring the Pebblebed Heaths National Nature Reserve, just of the B3179 and B3180.

-From the carpark entrance cross the road with care and follow the waymarked path

-(East Devon Way) towards Woodbury Castle.
+1. From the carpark entrance cross the road with care and follow the waymarked path (East Devon Way) towards Woodbury Castle.